 Los Angeles-based artist and benevolent human being Mike Mitchell has an upcoming solo art show at Mondo Gallery in Austin, Texas featuring 30 or more new portrait illustrations of his favorite film characters.
 The solo show will open on Friday, April 26, 2013 from 7 to 10 PM (Mike will be in attendance) and run until Saturday, May 25th.
-You can find out more in an interview that OMG Posters! conducted with Mr. Mitchell.

 Can you talk a little bit about your process with pieces like this, and how it’s different from doing the ‘Just Like Us‘ series?